First-order optimality conditions for non-commutative optimization problems: Applications

 The advantage of the formulation \eqref{chemistry_opt} with respect to \eqref{variational} is that it does not require any upper bound on $E_0(H)$.
 Problem \eqref{chemistry_opt} is thus appropriate to tackle 2D and 3D systems, and even spin glasses~\cite{Mezard1987}.

 We illustrate our technique by bounding the ground state energy and magnetization of a translation-invariant Heisenberg model in 1D and 2D with periodic boundary conditions.
-All calculations were done using the toolkit for non-commutative polynomial optimization Moment \cite{moment}, the modeller YALMIP \cite{yalmip}, and the solver MOSEK \cite{mosek}.
+All calculations were done using the toolkit for non-commutative polynomial optimization Moment \cite{Garner2024}, the modeller YALMIP \cite{yalmip}, and the solver MOSEK \cite{mosek}.
+The code used to produce these results is available at \url{https://github.com/ajpgarner/heisenberg_energy}, together with code doing the direct diagonalization of the sparse Hamiltonian used to compute the exact values we compare to.

 For simplicity, the only symmetry of the problem we exploited was translation invariance.
 A full use of the symmetries of problem, as done in Ref.~\cite{Wang2023}, leads to dramatic improvements in performance.

 In the 1D case, the Hamiltonian reads

 where addition $\oplus$ is modulo $n$.

 Results for the energy are shown in Table \ref{tb:1denergy}.
 Here, the lower bounds are much tighter than the upper bounds.
 This is because when calculating the lower bound the state optimality condition \eqref{state_optimality} is only a tightening of the SDP: without it, the SDP hierarchy \eqref{k_relaxation} would converge anyway to the ground state energy.
 In calculating the upper bound, however, the state optimality condition \eqref{state_optimality} is doing all the work, as without it the SDP would converge to the system's maximum energy.